mrozio13pl/ofi/readme.md

 ```

 ##### `number`
-Arguments that should be parsed as numbers.<br>
+Arguments that should be parsed as numbers.\
 Type: `String | Array<String>`

 ```js